-When the weather is coming for you, pull this out of your pack.
-It has a beautiful sleek fit, and every feature in this light rainshell is perfected for form and function.
-Light materials and an ultra packable design make it easy to stash in your backpack, even when you have no space to spare.
-Contoured cuffs, watertight zippers, and a sculpted hood, the delight is in the details.
+When the weather is coming for you, pull this light rain shell out of your pack.
+It has a beautiful sleek fit and every feature is honed for function.
+Light materials make it ultra-packable and easy to stash in your pack, even when you have no space to spare.

-- 40 denier nylon ripstop face fabric is light and packable, but strong.
+- 40-denier nylon ripstop fabric is light and packable.

-- GORE-TEX® Paclite Plus technology ensures you stay dry and out of the wind.
+- GORE-TEX® Paclite Plus technology sheds water and blocks wind.

-- Polyurethane coated YKK® RC zipper closes smoothly and seals out the weather.
+- Polyurethane coated YKK® RC zipper closes smoothly and seals out weather.

-- Adjustable hood has low profile fit and a stiffened brim to protect your face.
+- Adjustable hood has low profile and a stiffened brim to protect your face.